-- 117. For this project, the Village Tract Development Plan (VTDP) will serve as the Indigenous Peoples Plan (IPP) whereethnic groups are affected within the Village Tract.
-The VTDP will include the following, as minimum: - a.
-Affected ethnic groups.
-The ethnic groups present in the VT, identified based on the participatory Social Assessment (SA) conducted at the village level using the criteria described in para 79 of this ESMF, will be described. - b.
-Summary of the findings of the participatory SA including the results of the free, prior, and informed consultation conducted with the affected ethnic groups, and the evidence of broad community support to the priority sub-projects. - c.
-A framework for ensuring free, prior, and informed consultation with affected ethnic groups during subproject implementation. - d.
-Measures to ensure that ethnic groups will receive social and economic benefits that are culturally appropriate and that adverse effects on them will be avoided, minimized or mitigated. - e.
-Estimation of costs to implement the VTDPincluding measures to mitigate negative impacts on ethnic groups and the source of fund to implement such measures. - f.
-Grievance and monitoring mechanisms. - 118.
+- (d) Measures to ensure that ethnic minorities will receive social and economic benefits that are culturally appropriate and that adverse effects on them will be avoided, minimized or mitigated. - (e) Estimation of costs to implement the VTDP including measures to mitigate negative impacts on ethnic minorities and the source of fund to implement such measures. - (f) Grievance and monitoring mechanisms. - 118.
 The VTDP will be updated and the scope and the scale of impacts will be described for respective subprojects when designs are ready.
 The scale and scope of benefits, risks and impacts associated with subprojects will be explained to beneficiary communities at the community wide meeting and their broad community support would be sought and documented in the updated VTDP. - 119.
-The main environmental safeguards instrumentsused for subproject implementation and monitoring are the ECoPs.
+The main environmental safeguards instruments used for subproject implementation and monitoring are the ECoPs.
 If additional impacts are envisaged for which specific mitigation measures are required beyond what is included in the ECoPs, a simple EMP will be prepared.
-The EMP will also provide monitoring indicators and activities of the proposed mitigation measures as well as estimated costs to implement such activities (see Annex 5for EMP format and Annex 5.1 for an example of EMP). - 120.
+The EMP will also provide monitoring indicators and activities of the proposed mitigation measures as well as estimated costs to implement such activities (see Annex 5 for EMP format and Annex 5.1 for an example of EMP). - 120.
 If sub-project screening finds that sub-project is located inside or adjacent to protected cultural heritage zones or area of PCR significance, a site-specific simple Physical Cultural Resources Management Plan (PCRMP) will be prepared with the assistance of TFs, TTA and/or DRD township CDD offices.
 The PCRMP will include measures for avoiding or mitigating any adverse impacts on PCR, provisions for the management of chance finds and monitoring indicators, and take into account the country's overall policy framework and regulations in regard to PCR.
 The Department of Archaeological National Museum and Library will be contacted to provide recommedations on the PCRMP before construction commence.
 EMP form (Form PC 15) will be used to prepare PCRMP.
 An example of PCRMP including Chance Find Procedures is included in Annex 5 (Table 5.3).